Why a $12M resort developer reinvented himself as a tiny home builder

 “[Tiny homes] were selling for $60,000,” he recalled “Well, here in Tennessee, you can buy an entire house for $60,000 so I knew I could build a home and make a profit.”
 Currently, the median listing price in the state according to Zillow is $244,900.

-Jones saved lumber scraps from his next couple of jobs and, after working out an arrangement with a local warehouse owner to clean the property in exchange for work space, Jones began building his first tiny home and, in 2015, he listed it for $25,000 on tinyhouslistings.com.
+Jones saved lumber scraps from his next couple of jobs and, after working out an arrangement with a local warehouse owner to clean the property in exchange for work space, Jones began building his first tiny home.
+In 2015, he listed it for $25,000 on tinyhouslistings.com.

 “I called it ‘American Freedom’ and it exploded,” he recalled.
 “I took 10 orders that weekend.
 Nobody in the United States is selling anything for that value for $20-$25,000.”